Minnesota’s regulatory burden ranks middle of the pack among neighbors

 Minnesota is one of the most expensive states for childcare.
 And not only that, but childcare is also hard to access due to a shortage of spaces.
 The coronavirus has made this crisis worse.
 And to solve this crisis, Minnesota should look into deregulating the childcare industry.
 The literature on childcare regulation agrees with this sentiment.
-Evidence presented by most research shows that strict regulation on childcare significantly raises the cost of childcare.
+Evidence presented by most research shows that strict regulation significantly raises the cost of childcare.

 One of the most recent studies on the regulation of childcare is a study by Diana Thomas and Devon Gory.
 Authors from this study found evidence suggesting that “regulations intended to improve the quality of child care often focus on easily observable measures, such as group sizes or child–staff ratios, that do not necessarily affect the quality of care but do increase the cost of care.”

 Generally, the quality of childcare is measured by looking at two things (1) structural measures and (2) process measures.
 Structural measures involve easily observable characteristics like child-to-staff ratio, group sizes, teacher education requirements, and program administration.
 Process measures, however, are hard to observe and focus on the quality of interactions between a teacher and kids.

 Licensing bodies usually focus on structural measures to ascertain the level of quality of childcare.
 However, structural measures are not closely associated with quality; process measures are.
 Structural measures are heavily focused on because they are easy to observe and measure.
 But by focusing on these structural measures regulating bodies subject providers to restrictions that limit supply, raise costs, and therefore lead to higher costs of childcare services.